taylorfinnell/hai-homeassistant/README.md

 The device is disconnecting by design, so the value of the sensors will be valid during a running shower, after the entities will become unavailable.
 You should persist the value of the sensors using input_numbers and automation to set the values (excluding unavailable states).

-I only tested the integration with Spa model and only having one at home (do not know what happens if you have more than 1).
+I tested the integration with multiple shower heads and it seems to work fine.
+You must make sure you pair once with the official app to get the latest firmware.
+The firmware shipped with the device has different BLE characteristics that this integration does not support.

 The integration is very experimental so use it in a test environment and only when you feel confident move it to your prod environment.